A16 (restaurant): Menu

 A16's menu focuses on the cuisine of Campania, Italy.
 A16 is well known for its wood-fired pizza.
 Other dishes include braised octopus, fettuccine made with black pepper served with pig's trotters, sirloin steak and goat chop.
-Main courses come with a side dish of the diners choice, including cannellini beans or broccoli with calabrian chiles and colatura di alici.
+Main courses come with a side dish of the diners choice, including cannellini beans or broccoli with Calabrian chilis and colatura di alici.
 For dessert, the restaurant serves a chocolate tart with sea salt.
 The menu offers many local ingredients from the San Francisco Bay Area, including coffee from Blue Bottle Coffee Company.
 The San Francisco location offers three-course lunch meals for $20.
 During lunch time, the kitchen staff can be seen processing meat for dinner service, including pig, rabbit, goat, chicken, and duck.

 The wine list is maintained by owner and sommelier, Shelley Lindgren.
 It lists over 1,500 bottles of wine and focuses on Southern Italian wine.

 History

 A16 was founded in February 2004 by Shelley Lindgren, a sommelier turned restaurateur, Victoria Libin, a tech lawyer, and Christophe Hille the founding chef.
 The restaurant is named after the Autostrada A16 in Italy.
 Christophe Hille was the founding chef, followed by Nate Appleman.
 Christophe Hille earned three stars by the San Francisco Chronicle in the opening review.
-Nate Appleman was awarded the James Beard Foundation Award forRising Star Chef Award in 2009 and then quit A16 to move to New York.
+Nate Appleman was awarded the James Beard Foundation Award for Rising Star Chef Award in 2009 and then quit A16 to move to New York.
 After he left, Liza Shaw became executive chef.
-A16 opened a restaurant in Tokyo Japan in 2009 in partnership with Giraud Restaurants Limited at the Marunouchi Park Building.
+A16 opened a restaurant in Tokyo in 2009 in partnership with Giraud Restaurants Limited at the Marunouchi Park Building.
 The menu was tailored to be financially cost effective (i.e. they removed fennel from the menu due to how expensive it was at the time) and the kitchen staff had to modify their habits to meet the kitchen provided by Mitsubishi, which included a gas pizza oven instead of a wood oven.
 In 2012, Christopher Thompson became Executive Chef.
 In 2013, Lindgren and Libin opened a second location in Oakland.
 This second location has a full liquor license, unlike the original.
 Thompson moved to the Rockridge location and left in 2014.
 That year, Rocky Maselli became executive chef at both locations.
 Rocky Masselli left in 2017 and Nicolette Manescalchi became the chef.
 Victoria Libin left the restaurants in 2014 and Shelley Lindgren became the sole managing partner.

 The restaurant is popular as a lunch spot for food and wine industry workers, including Robert Finigan, who frequented the restaurant prior to his death.